Biden's $15 wage proposal: Job killer or a boon for workers?

 “A burger may cost 50 cents more,” Dube said.
 “What that means is that middle- and higher-income consumers are, in fact, subsidizing low-wage workers.
 That’s a feature, not a bug.’’

+Speaking with analysts last month, in fact, McDonald’s CEO Chris Kempczinski said the fast-food giant would “do just fine’’ as long as the wage increase applied to everybody.

-But Biden’s plan would enter uncharted territory.
-Most minimum wage increases amount to 5% to 15%.
-A doubling of the minimum, as Biden proposes, could potentially exert a more harmful effect on jobs.
+Yet by more than doubling the federal minimum wage over a few years, Biden’s plan would enter uncharted territory.
+Feroli and Silver of JPMorgan note that most minimum wage increases amount to 5% to 15%.
+A doubling of the minimum, as Biden proposes, could potentially exert a more harmful effect on jobs than research has suggested.

+Dube concedes that Biden runs the risk of raising the minimum wage too high, too fast.
+Yet he argues that the gradual phase-in would allow policymakers to monitor how the job market is reacting — and to delay further scheduled wage increases if employers responded to their higher costs by cutting jobs.

+At a CNN town hall Tuesday night in Milwaukee, Biden seemed to signal a willingness to settle for a more modest increase in the federal minimum wage.

 As for Biden’s minimum wage proposal, it is up against the Senate’s “budget reconciliation” rules, which will likely govern the president's rescue aid package.
 The reconciliation rules allow legislation to pass with a simple majority vote, not a filibuster-proof majority of 60 senators.
 But they are supposed to be limited to budgetary matters and likely don’t apply to a minimum wage increase.